fmerg/pymerkle/README.md

 tree.encryptFileContent('path_to_file')   # One new leaf storing the digest of the given file's content tree.encryptFilePerLog('logs/sample_log') # Encrypt file per log (one new leaf for each line)

-# Generate consistency-proof for the stage before the above encryptions
+# Generate consistency-proof for the state before the above encryptions

 r = tree.consistencyProof(old_hash, sublength)